bennadel/git-cheat-sheet/README.md

 To find a deleted file that contained a given piece of code, you can use the `git log` command and filter based on pattern matching within the diff.
 In this case, you want to use `--diff-filter=D` which limits the results to deleted files.

-You can use `-S` option to match on a string literal:
+You can use the `-S` option to match on a string literal:

 ```sh
 # Find the commit that deleted a file that contained the code 'isProcessed'.